-OnFinality supports creating nodes in various protocols from any public docker image.
+Registering a new network specification on OnFinality is free, and takes only 10 minutes, all you require is a well created Docker image for your network hosted in DockerHub or GitHub Image Repository.
 In this tutorial, we'll add the network-spec for a custom network so that later you and your team can deploy your own nodes into it.

-In this tutorial, you will learn how to create a brand new one-validator network from your own substrate-based image.
+In this tutorial, you will learn how to register a new network spec in OnFinality.

-A well constructed public substrate-based image on DockerHub or GitHub (see our Docker image guide here)
+A well constructed public substrate-based image on DockerHub or GitHub (Docker image guidelines here)

 A workspace with credit card bound

 We strongly recommend that you use the automated docker build and publish GitHub actions that we have prepared to ensure that your image is well constructed and automatically published to DockerHub.